google-ar/three.ar.js/README.md

 ## Using

+Accessing three.ar.js depends on the environment you're working in.
+Below are examples of importing the code via script tag, as well as a module bundler like [browserify] or [webpack].

+To view the additional APIs implemented by [WebARonARKit] and [WebARonARCore], view the [WebVR Extension for AR] document.

+To view the additional APIs implemented by [WebARonARKit] and [WebARonARCore], view the [WebVR Extension for AR] document.

+For more examples, see the [examples/](examples/) directory.

+### Script

 If you are including three.ar.js via script tag, the additional three.ar.js features are appended to the `THREE` namespace, for example:

 ```js